altkriz/AIMage-Character-Chat/README.md

 ```
 2. ##**Disclaimer** ⚠️
 This project is intended for educational/research purposes.
-Developers are responsible for:
+Developers are responsible for:/n
-Proper API key management
+/nProper API key management
-Ethical AI usage guidelines
+/nEthical AI usage guidelines
-Compliance with all applicable laws
+/nCompliance with all applicable laws
-Appropriate content filtering
+/nAppropriate content filtering